PengBoXiangShang/torchsketch/README.md

 ### 2.1 Major Modules
 TorchSketch has three main modules, including `data`, `networks`, `utils`, as shown in follows.
-The documents are provided in `docs`.
+The documents and example codes are provided in `docs`.
   - **torchsketch**
     - **data**
       - **dataloaders**: provides the dataloader class files for the frequently-used sketch datasets, e.g., TU-Berlin, Sketchy, QuickDraw.